novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 Her face flushed slightly.

-If [Structure] had always been upright, it wouldn’t be embarrassing, but they had often done what Lee Hyun-woo mentioned.
+If [Guseong] had always been upright, it wouldn’t be embarrassing, but they had often done what Lee Hyun-woo mentioned.

 “It’s embarrassing.”

 “There’s nothing to be embarrassed about.
 You didn’t do it.
 And most companies have grown that way.
-I hope the day will come when copyrights and patents are protected, but it’s not easy in this era.”
+I hope the day will come when copyrights and patents are protected, but that day is not today.”

 “You sound like you’re from the future.”

 “Do I?
 Haha.”

-Lee Hyun-woo, who laughed a few times as if he were from the future.
+Lee Hyun-woo laughed a few times as if he were from the future.

 However.

 “Who knows.
-Maybe I really am from the future or reborn.”
+Maybe I have really lived in the future then reborn.”

 “Then tell me about my future.”

-Even if he reveals the truth, the other party takes it lightly.
+Even if he reveals the truth, the other party always take it lightly.

 “Well, what do you want to know?”

 “Who I’ll date, who I’ll marry, and how I’ll live.”

-“You sound like a fortune teller.”
+“You make me sound like a fortune teller.”

 “I’ll pay you generously.”